section-engineering-education/engineering-education/articles/css-in-js-solutions/index.md

 ## Cons of CSS

+1. Overriding Inline Styles: The advantage of using inline styling is as a result of the acceleration of website performance, but it also results in a challenge when trying to override styles.

-1. Overriding styles: Overriding styles is a bit of an issue without the !important keyword.
+Overriding styles is a bit of an issue without the !important keyword.
 When you use inline styles and try to override them in your stylesheet,  you can't do that without using the !important keyword.

-2. Scope: Applying styles to a particular tag can only be done via inline stylings.
-The specificity to HTML elements makes your code difficult to maintain, especially when using inline and external styling for a particular element.
+2. Compatibility: One of the disadvantages of CSS is its compatibility issues across browsers.
+What works in Internet Explorer might not work in Google Chrome.
+Yet, web developers have to run compatibility tests with their CSS code or write their code based on the browser accessing the website.

 3. Performance: Using an external stylesheet slows down the performance of your website since all CSS files referenced are loaded at once even when the page needing them is not currently rendered.

+However, the performance hindrances can be mitigated by combining multiple stylesheets and inline CSS such that only the necessary CSS files are rendered on each page.
+This approach is similar to Styletron’s critical rendering concept as a CSS-in-JS solution.

 ### CSS-in-JS Solutions for Web Components

 There are several approaches to adapting CSS-in-JS within your web application.
 The following are different CSS-in-JS solutions to deploy in your web application.

 1. JSS
 2. Styled-Components
 3. Styletron